daunsid/ML6-Coding-Challenge/README.md

 In order to do so you will need to create a [Google Cloud account](https://cloud.google.com/).
 You will need a credit card for this, but you'll get free credit from Google to run your AI Platform instance.

 Once you've created your Google Cloud account, you'll need to deploy your model on a project you've created.
 You can follow a [Google Guide](https://cloud.google.com/ai-platform/prediction/docs/deploying-models#deploy_models_and_versions) for this.
-Make sure to deploy the model using Tensorflow 2.1 and use a European region with global endpoint.
+Make sure to deploy the model using Tensorflow 2.1 and use **`europe-west1` as the regional endpoint**.

 ## Checking your Deployed Model